pypdfium2-team/.github/profile/README.md

 # pypdfium2-team

-This is the place of development for a liberal-licensed Python PDF rendering library suitable for inclusion in non-copyleft projects, powered by PDFium.
+This is the place of development for a liberal-licensed Python PDF rendering library, powered by PDFium.

 ### Supported Environment